kyberdrb/vscode_cpp_cmake_example_project/README.md

 ## CMake: Scanning for kits in VSCode

-After opening a directory with a CMake project in VSCode, the CMake VSCode extension prompts you to select kit.
+After opening a directory with a CMake project in VSCode, the `CMake Tools` VSCode extension prompts you to select kit.
 Choose one from the drop down menu from the command bar.

 Configuration for all locally available kits will be stored in